-With the support of our humanitarian partners, OCHA monitors and provides evidence-based analysis on incidents to identify areas where people may need humanitarian assistance or protection, and engage with relevant stakeholders to advocate for policy changes.
+This dashboard is part of broader monitoring, undertaken by OCHA, with the support of our humanitarian partners, to provide evidence-based analysis on incidents to identify areas where people may need humanitarian assistance or protection, or where engagement with relevant stakeholders may be needed to advocate for policy changes.

 Definitions and clarifications